Skip to content

 ssh -i ~/.ssh/cscs-key ela.cscs.ch

-To log into a target system at CSCS, you need to perform some additional setup to handle forwarding of SSH keys generated using the SSHService.
+To log into a target system at CSCS, you need to perform some additional setup to handle SSH key forwarding.
 There are two alternatives detailed below.

-Adding Ela as a jump host in SSH Configuration
+Adding Ela as a jump host in SSH configuration

 Below is an example ~/.ssh/config file that facilitates directly logging into the Daint, Santis and Clariden clusters using ela.cscs.ch as a Jump host: